July 1936 military uprising in Barcelona: Plans

 By July 1936, the Catalan anarchist movement - consisting of the Confederación Nacional del Trabajo (CNT), the Iberian Anarchist Federation (FAI) and the Libertarian Youth (FIJL) - had already made contingency plans for the event of the coup.
 Neighbourhood defense committees throughout Barcelona made preparations, collaborating together at the district and city-wide level.
 The Barcelona Defense Committee, led by the Nosotros group, oversaw coordination between the different militant groups.
 Among the members of the committee were Buenaventura Durruti, Joan Garcia Oliver, Francisco Ascaso, Gregorio Jover and Ricardo Sanz.
-They maintained constant communication with seargents José Manzana and Valeriano Gordo at the Drassanes military barracks and with officers of the Spanish Republican Air Force at El Prat airbase.
+They maintained constant communication with sergeants José Manzana and Valeriano Gordo at the Drassanes military barracks and with officers of the Spanish Republican Air Force at El Prat airbase.
 The moment the coup started, the latter group planned to bomb the rebel barracks, which would signal workers in El Poblenou, Sant Andreu and Santa Coloma to attack the barracks in Sant Andreu.
 They planned to arm workers' militias throughout the city with the weapons from the Sant Andreu barracks, which counted between 9,000 and 30,000 rifles as well as dozens of machine guns and a number of artillery guns.
 Despite the lack of arms, they had thousands of workers who were prepared to fight against the military.